ndf-zz/metarace/README.md

 ### export: Result Export and Mirroring

-Execute a process on the host system to mirror result files to a remote server, or to run a script.
+Mirror export files to a remote host using rsync over ssh, rsync TCP daemon or by running a local script.

 ### eventdb: CSV Event List

-Store details for events within a meet.
+Store details for multple events within a meet.

 ## Requirements